If you've read any of the other macro or VBA tutorials in Power Spreadsheets, you've probably noticed that some terms keep popping up over and over.

 - In practice, you'll usually deal with a limited amount of VBA objects.
 There are some objects that you're unlikely to ever need (or will very rarely need).

-- If you’re stuck when working on a particular problem, you can use certain strategies for purposes of finding out which Excel VBA objects to use.
-For example, in Excel VBA Programming for Dummies, Walkenbach suggests using the macro recorder to discover VBA objects.
+- If you're stuck when working on a particular problem, you can use certain strategies for purposes of finding out which Excel VBA objects to use.
+You can, for example, use the macro recorder to discover VBA objects.

 Additionally, as you continue working with Visual Basic for Applications, you'll start noticing the logic behind the structure of the Excel VBA object hierarchy.